Fuel prices continue to reach ever higher new levels, with petrol exceeding £1.85 per litre for the first time in the past week.

 From 114p per litre in December 2020, they climbed consistently to October 2021, at which point they broke the previous record highs set in April 2012, reaching 142.94p for petrol and 147.94p for diesel.
 From there until late November 2021 new records were set on a daily basis before a brief period of calm.

 However, prices spiked again on February 13, 2022, reaching 148.02p for petrol and 151.57p for diesel, according to RAC data, and rose on a nearly daily basis until late March when easing wholesale prices and a cut in fuel duty began to have some effect.
+Prices remained relatively stable in April but climbed again in May.

 Why have fuel prices risen?

 The price of fuel at the pumps is dictated largely by the price of oil and this has been climbing sharply since early 2021, going from around £55 per barrel in January 2021 to more than $130 per barrel in early March 2022.
+It fell back slightly in April but is now sitting at more than $115 in late May.

 After dropping dramatically in 2020, demand for oil has returned to pre-pandemic levels, as world economies open up again.
 However major oil producing nations are struggling to meet this demand, forcing prices up.